Witter Bynner: Santa Fe and Mexico

 Finding the small city very appealing, in June 1922 Bynner moved permanently to Santa Fe.
 He first returned to Berkeley, where he recruited his former student Walter Willard 'Spud' Johnson to join him as his secretary (and lover).
 Mabel Dodge Luhan introduced the two men to D.H.
 Lawrence and his wife Frieda.

 The following year, Bynner and Johnson joined the Lawrences on a trip through Mexico.
 Lawrence was inspired to write several essays related to the trip, and his novel The Plumed Serpent, includes characters based on Bynner and Johnson.
 Bynner also produced related writings: three poems about Lawrence, and his memoir Journey with Genius, published in 1951.

 Luhan was not pleased that the two couples had traveled together, as she wanted to be at the center of the community.
 She is said to have taken revenge on Bynner by hiring Johnson to be her own secretary.
 Bynner in turn wrote a play, Cake, satirizing her lifestyle.

-In 1930 Robert "Bob" Hunt (1906-1964) arrived in Santa Fe, originally for a visit while recuperating from an illness.
-He and Bynner began a relationship, and he stayed as the poet's lifelong companion.
+In 1930 Robert "Bob" Hunt (1906–1964) arrived in Santa Fe, originally for a visit while recuperating from an illness.
+He and Bynner began a relationship which lasted for the rest of Hunt's life.
 Together they entertained artists and literary figures such as Ansel Adams, W. H. Auden, Willa Cather, Robert Frost, Martha Graham, Aldous Huxley, Christopher Isherwood, D. H. Lawrence and his wife, Edna St. Vincent Millay, James Merrill, Georgia O'Keeffe, Carl Sandburg, Igor Stravinsky, Carl Van Vechten, and Thornton Wilder.
-They also made frequent visits to their second home in Chapala, Mexico.
-They bought it from Mexican architect Luis Barragán.
+They also made frequent visits to a second home in Chapala, Mexico, that they had bought from the Mexican architect Luis Barragán.

 Bynner spent much of the 1940s and early 1950s in Chapala, until he began to lose his eyesight.
 He returned to the U.S., received treatment, and traveled to Europe with Hunt.
-By the late 1950s and early 1960s, Hunt took increasing responsibility for the ailing poet.
+By the late 1950s and early 1960s, Hunt took increasing responsibility for Bynner.
 Hunt died of a heart attack in January 1964.

 On January 18, 1965, Bynner had a severe stroke.
 He never recovered, and required constant care until he died on June 1, 1968.
-Hunt and Bynner's ashes are buried beneath the carved stone weeping dog at the house where he lived on Atalaya Hill in Santa Fe, now used as the president's home for St. John's College.
+Hunt and Bynner's ashes are buried beneath the carved stone weeping dog at the house where he lived on Atalaya Hill in Santa Fe, now the president's home at St. John's College.